humanmade/react-wp-scripts/README.md

 Run `create-react-app --scripts-version react-wp-scripts --php-namespace="Your_Namespace" /path/to/your/project/folder`
 Replace `Your_Namespace` with any name you'd like to use for your PHP namespace.
 Default is `ReactWPScripts`

-A new `loader-react-scripts.php` will be created on your generated project folder.
+A new `react-wp-scripts.php` will be created on your generated project folder.

 Once installed, change your `start` script in `package.json` from